 Survey of selected factors in human sexual behavior.
 Emphasis on the psychology of sex and an analysis of assumptions and attitudes toward human sexuality.
 Theoretical perspectives and research from the areas of sociology, anthropology, and biology as well as psychology.
 (C-ID PSY 130)

-Prerequisite: PSYCH 100 or PSYCH 100H.
-Offered: (Sp).
-Departmental Recommendation: Successful completion of or concurrent enrollment in ENGL 101 or ENGL 101H.
+concurrent enrollment in ENGL 101 or ENGL 101H.
 Applicable: UC, CSU, Associate Degree Applicable.